-An output over-voltage protection (OVP) circuit is implemented to protect the output from over-voltage and to minimize the overshoots.
+The device contains an over-voltage protection circuit to avoid high overshoots of the output voltage during operation.
 Usually an OVP occurs after removal of an overload condition.
 When the output voltage is dropped due to a persisting overload, the error amplifier output reaches to its maximum and forces the converter to provide the maximum output current.
 Upon removal of the overload condition, the regulator output rises quickly because the high inductor current charges the output capacitor rapidly, especially if C{OUT} is small.
 The error amplifier will respond and re-adjust itself but not as fast as the output filter (LC) and an overshoot occurs.

-The OVP feature reduces the overshoot by comparing the FB pin voltage and the OVP threshold.
+To minimize the overshoots, the device monitors the FB pin voltage and compares it to the internal OVP threshold.
 If the threshold is exceeded, the high-side MOSFET is turned off to stop feeding current to the output.
 When the FB voltage drops below the OVP threshold, the high-side MOSFET can turn on again in the next cycle.